msigley/jQuery-Chaos-Fontsize-Selector/README.md

 jQuery Chaos Fontsize Selector
 ==============================

 A Fontsize selector to allow more accessible website content.
+The goal of this plugin as opposed to other solutions is to create a drop in solution for a Text Size selector without having to make CSS changes and adaptations to existing sites designs.
+Minor sizing changes will always be necessary, like using min-width or min-height instead of width and height in certain designs, but this plugin should handle the most common issues, like absolute font-sizes and line-heights.

 Example Usage
 -------------